-Ceterus, Inc. is a national accounting and IT company and an associate member of the State Policy Network (SPN).
+Ceterus, Inc. is a national accounting and IT company and a former associate member of the State Policy Network (SPN).
 According to its website, "Ceterus was founded in 2008 on a strict set of core values.
 Our goal is to empower entrepreneurs by providing them with next generation reporting and accounting services.
 Our values served us well, allowing us to offer our services nationally in 2009."

 Based in Charleston, South Carolina, Ceterus assists organizations by automating their bookkeeping and reporting.
 "Through Edge, its proprietary, cloud-based technology, Ceterus delivers on-time, accurate bookkeeping, financial reporting, and peer benchmarks for all business performance metrics."

 The Koch brothers -- David and Charles -- are the right-wing billionaire co-owners of Koch Industries.
 As two of the richest people in the world, they are key funders of the right-wing infrastructure, including the American Legislative Exchange Council (ALEC) and the State Policy Network (SPN).
 In SourceWatch, key articles on the Kochs include: Koch Brothers, Koch Industries, Americans for Prosperity, American Encore, and Freedom Partners.